 I sighed again.
 “What I’d really like to do is go back to sleep…but I won’t!”
 I added hurriedly as Rain’s tentacles writhed.
 “Fat Sloan will be kicking people out in a few minutes, anyway—except for the crashed-out flashmen.
-He’ll just charge them for a second night and leave them where they are.”
-I got up and padded to the sink.
-There was a shower down the hall but you never knew who you’d meet in there.
-I’d settle for a wet washrag and some of Fat Sloan’s gritty soap.
+Those, he’ll just leave where they are, and charge them for a second night.”
+I got up, tossed the pillow aside, and padded naked to the sink.
+There was a shower down the hall, but you never knew who you’d meet in there.
+I’d have to settle for a wet washrag and some of Fat Sloan’s gritty soap.

 “I have heard of these ‘flashmen,’” said Rain.
-“They are humans who have become addicted to a chemical substance?”
+“They are humans who have become addicted to a chemical substance, yes?”